dolunayozbilgin/Dolunay-Ozbilgin/README.md

 - **Game Metrics:** Accuracy, rating, blunders, and mistakes per game will be recorded.
 - **Cognitive Performance:** Reaction time and problem-solving test scores will be recorded before and after chess sessions.
 - **Duration of Play:** Total time spent playing chess will be noted to analyze its impact on cognition.
-- **Focus and Mood Levels:** Self-reported observations on concentration and mental state before and after playing chess.